 When an animal is injected with proper euthanasia drugs, they lose consciousness in as little as three to five seconds.
 Contrast that with the workings of the gas chamber; if you're sensitive to animal suffering, its operation cannot help but disturb you.
 Animals are placed into a small, dark box, one that's sometimes full of the smells of the animals who came before them—many of whom may have urinated or defecated before they died.

 If animals are placed in the chamber together, they may begin fighting out of fear and desperation.
 For several minutes, they may be in the box, terrified, clawing and calling for a way out.
 They may struggle for air or begin convulsing before finally losing consciousness.

 Under the best circumstances, it takes minutes before an animal loses consciousness inside a gas chamber.
-But if the chamber is old or not well-calibrated—a frequent issue for under-resourced shelters—or if the animal is very young, very old, ill, injured or stressed, it can take much longer.
-In the worst cases, the animal is still conscious while its vital organs begin to shut down.
+But if the chamber is old or not well-calibrated—a frequent issue for the small number of under-resourced shelters that still use gas chamber—or if the animal is very young, very old, ill, injured or stressed, it can take much longer.
+In the worst cases, the animal is still conscious while their vital organs begin to shut down.

 How is the HSUS helping to end the use of gas chambers?